KQM-git/TCL/evidence/characters/pyro/klee.md

 **Significance:**

-You can leave bennett Q after using klee burst and you also keep other atk% buffs that were enabled before klee burst.
+You can leave Bennett Q after using Klee burst and you also keep other atk% buffs that were enabled before Klee burst.

 ## Klee mine ICD